 Each of these organizations will have its own safety requirements.
 You would be advised to find out what they are in advance and plan your installation to meet these specifications.

-Also, whilst the kiln supplier’s installation instructions are important, many suppliers will state that local code supersedes their guidelines.
+Also, whilst the kiln supplier’s installation instructions are important, many suppliers will state that the local code supersedes their guidelines.

 In addition to that, in some cities, an inspector is required to inspect newly installed kilns.
 It’s important that your kiln meets its fire code inspection.
-So, you’d do well to find out in advance what they require with regards to safeguarding your wooden floor.
+So, you’d do well to find out in advance what they require with regard to safeguarding your wooden floor.

 Use a Webcam